-1. Definition of Restrictive Covenants
+Definition and Types of Restrictive Covenants

-b.
-Non-solicitation of customers
+- Non-solicitation of customers;

-c.
-Non-solicitation of employees
+- Non-solicitation of employees.

 Enforcement of Restrictive Covenants—process and remedies

-4. Use and Limitations of Garden Leave
+Use and Limitations of Garden Leave

+Garden leave is a period during which a departing employee provides notice to the employer and is given his or her salary for a set period of time, but is not permitted to work.
+The underlying rationale for garden leave is to prevent the employee from competing in some way with the employer or taking confidential information during this period of time.
 Like restrictive covenants more generally, there is no clear federal law regarding garden leave and each situation will be examined independently.
 Unlike in many countries, however, it should not be assumed that garden leave would be valid in the U.S. if it does not satisfy restrictive covenant requirements.